Creating inclusive communities for people living with dementia

 This is where conversations around blended communities and inclusive care environments will come to the fore through a panel of industry leaders sharing their experiences and tips for leadership-driven change.

 Participants can then explore how to plan for, create and implement an inclusive community using a six pillars framework and innovative ideas from others within the sector.
-Those pillars will be the focal points of Dr Al Power’s new book and are:
+Those pillars will be the focal points of Dr Al Power’s new book- which is co-authored by Jennifer Carson and Pat Sprigg – and are as follows:

 The goal of the symposium is to help aged care and community care providers create and implement inclusive communities.
 This aligns with The Eden Alternative’s own mantra, We teach it.
 You empower it.
 People live it.